-Spatial designer Sayaka Koga specializes in spatial concept design centered on communication and is active in a wide range of fields as an all-around player.
-Koga, who has been particular about concept design experiences since joining the company, talks about the appeal of working at NOMURA and what he has valued in his work.
+Sayaka Koga is a spatial designer who specializes in spatial concept design centered on communication and is active in a wide range of fields as an all-round player.
+Since joining the company, Koga has been committed to concept design experiences.
+She talks about the appeal of working at NOMURA and what she values in her work.

-Mainly in charge of space concept design centered on communication. concept design is an "experience"
+Mainly in charge of spatial concept design centered on communication. concept design "experiences"

-Also, I am often involved from the launch of the project, which is different from other concept design teams.
-Based on the idea that the role of concept design is to pick up the customer's issues and solve them, I have been involved in the project from the concept creation phase."
+Another thing that sets us apart from other concept design teams is that we are often involved from the launch of the project.
+Based on the idea that the role of concept design is to absorb the customer's issues and solve them, we are involved in projects from the concept creation phase."

-Koga specializes in space concept design centered on communication.
-He says that it is essential to pick up the issues through thorough interviews and incorporate them into concept design.
+Koga specializes in spatial concept design centered on communication.
+He says that the essential task is to thoroughly listen to clients' concerns, identify their issues, and then incorporate them into concept design.

-Koga: For example, in the multi-store project that I am in charge of concept design concept and flagship store concept design, communication with local people is the key word.
-We are working on creating a space.
+Koga: For example, in a multi-store project for which I am in charge of concept design concept and flagship store concept design, we are working to create a space where local people can feel more comfortable stopping by, rather than just buying products, with communication with local people as the keyword.

-There are many things that you can only learn by listening directly to customers, store staff, and other people on the front lines, or by actually visiting them.
-The basic process of concept design is to exchange opinions with many people, pick up problems and key words, get ideas from them, and sublimate them into spatial concept design.”
+There are many things that I can only understand by talking directly to customers, store staff, and other people on the front lines, or by visiting the site.
+The basic process concept design is to exchange opinions with many different people, pick up on problems and key words, get ideas from them, and then elevate them into spatial concept design."

 Currently, Koga is working on multiple projects in parallel, but Koga's style is to co-create projects with customers.